 fly machine run . --dockerfile Dockerfile bin/rails data:fetch --schedule daily

-This is run from the repo where the fly app was launched and references the Dockerfile to build the app.
-It also uses bin/rails data:fetch which when added after the Dockerfile replaces the entry command from the Dockerfile.
+which when added after the Dockerfile replaces the entry command from the Dockerfile.
 This runs a one-off machine to run the task on a daily basis.
 This also allows me to use the same generated file that runs the rails app, while skipping the booting of the server.